Twins vs. Rangers Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- Jordan Montgomery (8-10) will take to the mound for the Rangers and make his 26th start of the season.
+- The Rangers will send Max Scherzer (12-5) to the mound for his 25th start this season.

-- If he completes six or more innings with three or fewer earned runs allowed, he'll earn his sixth consecutive quality start.

-- Montgomery has pitched five or more innings in seven straight games and will look to extend that streak.
+- Scherzer has 20 starts of five or more innings this season in 24 chances.
+He averages 5.8 innings per outing.

-- He has five appearances this season with zero earned runs allowed out of his 25 chances this season.
+- He has finished five appearances without allowing an earned run in 24 chances this season.

 |Opponent